Have a question not answered below? Contact us!

 Q: How many AGILE R100 Biosensor Chips will I need for my experiment?

-A: A single experiment (such as for a dose-response curve of a biological interaction) will require 1 biosensor chip or more, and the number of biosensor chips is dependent on the biological interaction of interest.
-If the interaction between the capture molecule and target analyte fully dissociates (with or without regeneration techniques), up to 10 interactions can be measured using a single AGILE R100 Biosensor Chip.
+A: A single experiment (such as for a dose response curve of a biological interaction) will require 1 biosensor chip or more, and the number of biosensor chips is dependent on the biological interaction of interest.
+If the interaction between the immobilized target and analyte in solution fully dissociates (with or without regeneration techniques), up to 10 interactions can be measured using a single AGILE R100 Biosensor Chip.
 If the interaction does not fully dissociate, 1 biosensor chip can measure a single interaction, and the number of biosensor chips needed will equal the number of interactions tested.

 Q: How many times can I use an AGILE R100 Biosensor Chip?

-A: The AGILE biosensor chip can be used for up to 10 measurements, depending on capture molecule stability, analyte stability during the experiment, and success of analyte dissociation from capture molecule.
+A: The AGILE biosensor chip can be used for up to 10 measurements, depending on the stability of the immobilized target, stability of the analyte during the experiment, and success of analyte dissociation from the immobilized target.

 Q: When I choose transistors in the AGILE software, is the data still being recorded?

 A: Yes, when you choose transistors in the AGILE software, the data from every transistor continues to record.
 Only the data for the selected transistors is displayed, but all data is recorded.